ankumar/architecture/Patterns/Stateful.md

 2. Schema of the underlying database like in
 * Relational databases (like PostgreSQL), they are stored in tables.
 * Document databases (like MongoDB), they are stored in collections.
-* Keyspace in Cassandra is an object that holds together all column families (or tables) of a design.
+* Big Table databases (like Cassandra), Keyspace is an object that holds together all column families (or tables) of a design.

 ## Distributed Data Management